David Scott smiling at the camera.

 A Conversation with Dr. Scott

-A&M-Commerce is a place where anyone can find a home, a place to belong.
+East Texas A&M is a place where anyone can find a home, a place to belong.
 Our faculty are specialists and leaders in their fields who are focused on their students.
 The faculty, staff and campus community are intent on providing great opportunities for each of our students.
 Our student body is engaged, welcoming and insightful.
-College is about so much more than going to class and learning just enough to get by, and A&M-Commerce provides the programs, support and community that allows every student to find their passion, reach their goals and expand their horizons beyond their dreams.
+College is about so much more than going to class and learning just enough to get by, and East Texas A&M provides the programs, support and community that allows every student to find their passion, reach their goals and expand their horizons beyond their dreams.

 What draws you to your discipline?